benpercifield/benpercifield.github.io/_pages/about.md

 ---

-## My name is Ben and I am trying to show off what I have done on the internet
+## My Name is Ben Percifield and This is A Personal Website

-### This is some sort of Portfolio
+### Consider it to be some sort of Portfolio

-Maybe at some point I will organzie this!
+Maybe at some point I will organize this!